-The following table sets forth information as of April 28, 2017 for our directors and executive officers:
+The following table sets forth information as of April 23, 2018 for our directors and executive officers:

-Name Age Position

-Stephen R. Biggar, M.D., Ph.D.
-46 Chairman of the Board and Director

-Julian Baker 50 Director

-Laura Brege 59 Director

-James Daly 55 Director

-Edmund Harrigan, M.D.
-64 Director

-Daniel Soland 59 Director

-Stephen R. Davis 56 Director and President and Chief Executive Officer

-Srdjan R. Stankovic, M.D., M.S.P.H.
-60 Executive Vice President, Head of Research and

-Development

-Todd S. Young 45 Executive Vice President, Chief Financial Officer

-Michael J. Yang 55 Executive Vice President, Chief Commercial

-Officer

-Glenn F. Baity 47 Executive Vice President, General Counsel, and

-Secretary
+Name Age Position Stephen R. Biggar, M.D., Ph.D.
+47 Chairman of the Board and Director Julian Baker 51 Director Laura Brege 60 Director James Daly 56 Director Edmund Harrigan, M.D.
+65 Director Daniel Soland 60 Director Stephen R. Davis 56 Director and President and Chief Executive Officer Srdjan R. Stankovic, M.D., M.S.P.H.
+61 Executive Vice President, Head of Research and Development Todd S. Young 46 Executive Vice President, Chief Financial Officer Michael J. Yang 56 Executive Vice President, Chief Commercial Officer Glenn F. Baity 47 Executive Vice President, General Counsel, and Secretary

 The Nominating and Corporate Governance Committee (the "NCG Committee") seeks to assemble a Board that, as a whole, possesses the appropriate balance of professional and industry knowledge, financial expertise and high-level management experience necessary to oversee and direct the Company's business.
+The NCG and the Board also recognize the potential importance of diversity in board composition, including diversity of experience, gender and ethnicity.
 To that end, the NCG Committee has identified and evaluated nominees in the broader context of the Board's overall composition, as well as the Company's current needs and future needs, with the goal of having Board members who complement and strengthen the skills of each other through diversity and who also exhibit qualities that the NCG Committee views as critical to effective functioning of the Board, including sound judgment, collegiality, and integrity.
 The following is a brief biography of each nominee and a discussion of the specific experience, qualifications, attributes or skills of each nominee that led the NCG Committee to recommend that person to continue to serve on the Board.

-Nominees for Election for a Three-year Term Expiring at the 2020 Annual Meeting
+Nominees for Election for a Three-year Term Expiring at the 2021 Annual Meeting